hishizuka/pizero_bikecomputer/doc/software_installation.md

   - Select a standard map.
 - Map Overlay
   - Toggle map overlay(heatmap, rain map and wind map) and select an overlay map.
+  - Heatmaps are cached, but rain map and wind map require internet connection to fetch the latest images.

 ### Profile